 Book-It Repertory Theatre has built a 30-plus year legacy of creating new, evocative plays from some of the most compelling books on the shelves.
 By creating theatre exclusively from literature, Book-It strives to inspire a love of reading through a live, communal experience.

 Today, with over 150 original adaptations to its credit, Book-It is widely respected for the consistent artistic excellence of its work.
-We are proud of our interpretations of classics by authors from the Western canon of literature—Jane Austen, Charles Dickens, Mary Wollstonecraft Shelley, Bram Stoker, Miguel de Cervantes, Kate Chopin, and Herman Melville, among many.
+We are proud of our interpretations of classics by authors from the Western canon of literature—Jane Austen, Charles Dickens, Mary Wollstonecraft Shelley, Bram Stoker, Miguel de Cervantes, Kate Chopin, and Herman Melville, among many others.
 And we are thrilled to bring new, or often excluded, voices to that list of exceptional authors: N.K.
 Jemisin, Octavia Butler, Jamyang Norbu, Tochi Onyebuchi, and Mbolo Mbue, to name a few.

 Additionally, our Arts Education program brings children across our state diverse works by authors such as Yuyi Morales, Mem Fox, Derrick Barnes, Jon Scieszka, Patricia Polacco, Matt de la Peña, Kate DiCamillo, Lois Lowry, and Francísco Jiménez.
 We have toured throughout the greater Seattle area and over the mountains, partnering with both schools and public libraries.

-The joy of sharing stories with our community continues to inspire us, and we look forward to the growing the list of voices we will experience together.
+The joy of sharing stories with our community continues to inspire us, and we look forward to the growing list of voices we will experience together.

 Our Mission: To transform great literature into great theatre, through simple and sensitive production, and to inspire our audiences to read.